Tung-Pro/IOBOX/README.md

 - Use logic expressions (C1 && C2, C1 || C2, etc.)
 - Enable/disable rules individually

+### Config Manager Tab
+- Export all current device configuration to a JSON file
+- Import a configuration file to apply logic rules only (network settings are ignored)
+- Recommended: export a backup before importing

 ## API Endpoints Used

 The application communicates with your IOBOX device using these endpoints: